spdpbn/Restaurant-review-system-using-NLP/README.md

 # Restaurant-review-system-using-NLP

-we have given the dataset in which the customers of restaurent written their reviews we have to find out how many are the positive reviews and and how many are the negative using natural language processing
+We have given the dataset in which the customers of restaurant written their reviews. we have to find out how many of them are positive reviews and and how many are negative using natural language processing we have to also predict the dependent variables using past experiences.